-Good Information Governance allows organizations to analyze, organize and control their enterprise data across a variety of use cases, now and in the future.
+Good Information Governance enables organizations to analyze, organize and control their enterprise data across a variety of use cases and locations, now and in the future.

-Enterprises create more digital content today than they ever have in the history of the digital age, with some organizations graduating from retaining terabytes (1,024 GB) of information to possessing exabytes (1.24 Billion GB) of electronic files.
+Enterprises create more digital content today than they ever have in the history of the digital age, with some organizations graduating from retaining terabytes (1,024 GB) or petabytes (1,048,576 GB) of information to possessing exabytes (1.24 Billion GB) of electronic files.

 The nature of business today dictates content lives in multiple repositories – both within structured repositories (ECMs, ERPs and databases) and unstructured repositories (emails and attachments, shared drives, collaborative sites and cloud storage environments).